Health and Well-being Promoter

 Candidates who do not meet the language proficiency levels above can take the language placement exams to demonstrate their level of proficiency.
 Competitive applicants typically attain a score of 50 on the Spanish College Level Examination Program CLEP exam or a score of Novice‐High on the American Council on the Teaching of Foreign Languages (ACTFL OPI).

-Volunteers work in the Spanish language, and Spanish is necessary for day-to-day activities and interactions in the community.
+Volunteers work in the Spanish language, and Spanish is also necessary for other day-to-day activities in the community.
 To successfully swear in as a Volunteer, Trainees must demonstrate an intermediate level of oral proficiency in Spanish at the end of the 10-week Pre-Service Training.
-Peace Corps Trainees receive a significant amount of training and support to assist with their acquisition of Spanish.
-Trainees who arrive for training with low levels of Spanish find reaching an intermediate level of oral proficiency more challenging than those who arrive in-country with higher Spanish proficiency levels.
-Therefore, Peace Corps Ecuador encourages all applicants work on their Spanish prior to departing the United States for Ecuador.
+Peace Corps Trainees receive a significant amount of training and support in the acquisition of Spanish.

-Finally, Volunteers have found it helpful to bring a laptop or tablet to Ecuador.
-Internet access continues to expand in Ecuador, and having a personal computing device often makes it easier for Volunteers to access and share technical resources in support of their service.
-There will also be assignments during Pre-Service Training where having a personal computing device will be helpful for Trainees.
-However, bringing a device is not a requirement for this program.
-Volunteers may also complete assignments and access resources through small computer labs at the Peace Corps Ecuador Training Center, the Peace Corps Ecuador office, local internet cafes, and other access points.
+Volunteers have found that bringing a laptop or a tablet makes it easier to access and share technical resources in support of their service, as well as completing some assignments during Pre-Service Training.
+Please note, bringing a laptop is not a requirement.
+Volunteers may complete assignments and access resources through small computer labs at the Training Center, the main Peace Corps office, and local businesses.

 Serving in Ecuador